vividcode/LiveWeather/Readme.md

 Apart from these, every ViewModel has optional getters to access **NetworkService**, **FileService** and **DatabaseService** injected into it inside **services** array.

-In the current app, [LocationWeatherViewController.swift](https://github.com/vividcode/LiveWeather/blob/main/LiveWeather/ViewModel/LocationWeatherViewModel.swift) maintains a timer to regularly invoke network calls, fetch data, and update viewcontroller about data/error via callbacks.
+In the current app, `LocationWeatherViewModel.swift` maintains a timer to regularly invoke network calls, fetch data, and update viewcontroller about data/error via callbacks.

 The callbacks are just indications.
 They do not pass any data to viewcontrollers.
-This is to avoid copying of structs etc..
+This is to avoid copying of structs.
 Viewcontroller has direct access to its own viewmodel data structures, and it uses them every time it receives callbacks.

 ## ViewModelOwner